Tag Archives: blogging

-I’ve been clear that about why I value blog comments before.
+I’ve been clear about why I value blog comments before.
 If you’ve spent any time online, however, you know how bad many comment sections are.
 Why is that the case?
 Read Bora Zivkovic on commenting threads, in easily one of the best posts on the topic that I’ve ever read.
 It’s a long post, but it’s well worth your time.
 Zivkovic links to a forthcoming paper [PDF] that anyone in charge of comments should read, regarding how the tone of comments affects readers.The short version is that unmoderated, acidic comment sections polarizes readers and can lead them to believe in science less.

 I discovered the post through NYT Journalism professor Jay Rosen, when he tweeted it: